 CIDs are subject to the Davis-Stirling Common Interest Development Act (California Civil Code sections 4000 et seq.).
 This Act is intended to provide homeowners with a system of self-government and dispute resolution.
 The Bureau of Real Estate reviews the legal framework of all new CIDs to ensure compliance with the Subdivided Lands Law as part of the public report application process before homes are offered for sale to the public.
 Once sales have commenced, the Bureau’s jurisdiction is limited to the subdivider’s obligations under the public report, which does not include intervention in association disputes.
 Presently, there is no State or local agency that directly regulates associations or their members.

+There are two requirements to serve on the board, one is that you need to be members in good standing (no current violations) and you must also attend the board meetings.
 There are two ways to become a member of the board of directors.
 You can request that the association or nominating committee place your name on the election ballot so other members of the association will have an opportunity to vote for you in the next election, or you can ask the board of directors to consider appointing you to any interim vacancy on the board.

 The board has the ultimate responsibility for operating the association.
 Board members must deal in good faith on behalf of all the homeowners and exercise reasonable care.
 The board makes sure that the association’s money is collected, its bills are paid, the association is operated efficiently, and violations of the rules of the association are addressed.
 For example, the board is responsible for reviewing the association’s bank statements, preparing a budget, and distributing the budget (or budget summary) to the members prior to the beginning of the association’s fiscal year.
 The board must also prepare a fiscal year-end financial statement for distribution to the members.
 There are numerous other things for which the board is responsible, as set forth in the association’s CC&Rs, bylaws, the Corporations Code and the Davis-Stirling Common Interest Development Act (California Civil Code sections 4000 et seq.).
 Even if the board of directors opts to contract with a professional management company to run the day-to-day affairs of the association, the board of directors is still ultimately responsible for management of the association.